WebFiori/docs/introduction.md

 ## What is WebFiori Framework

 WebFiori framework is a fully object oriented web application framework which was built in top of PHP language.
-The main aim of the framework is to give developers minimum tools that they need to have a functional web application ready.
+The main aim of the framework is to give developers minimum tools that they need to have a functional web application.

 In our opinion, as a developer, you will need the following at minimum level to have a working web application:
 * A database (back-end).